cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 # AI

-We live in a world where every product includes AI features—for the better, and more often, for the worse.
+We live in a world where every product includes AI features—for better, and more often, for worse.

 But Kagi provides pretty good features based on AI:

 ## Quick response

-As soon as you include “?” at the end of the query on Kagi, it will provide at the top a summary of the results.
+As soon as you include “?” at the end of the query on Kagi, it will provide a summary of the results at the top.

 Very handy to save time and avoid checking a few websites when you only need a quick answer.